FrVaBe/Java9/multi-release-jar/README.md

 ## Finally

 That's all.
-The Multi Module Jar file is ready.
+The Multi-Release Jar file is ready.

 The execution result in a **Java 8** environment will be